observablehq/framework/docs/config.md

 As a shorthand, you can specify `name: true` to install and load the named extension from the "core" repository.
 (And `name: false` is shorthand for `{install: false, load: false}`.)

-For example, a typical configuration for a geospatial data app might install and load "spatial" from "core" and "h3" from "community":
+For example, a typical configuration for a geospatial data app might install and load “spatial” from `core` and “h3” from `community`:

 ```js run=false
 duckdb: {